kibblewhite/BlazorEditorJs/README.md

 ---

+Think there is a missing offical tool/plugin that should be included.
+The tool should meet the following requirements:
+- It is present in the `jsdelivr` CDN and can be included via the libman tool (Microsoft.Web.LibraryManager.Build)
+- Their configuration schema should be correct, sample. `tools: { plugin: { class: class_fn, ... } }`

-Think there is a missing offical plugin that should be included and is present in the `jsdelivr` CDN, or some information that is out of date, let me know and I'll do my best for it to be included into the project.
+Let me know and I'll do my best for it to be included into the project.

+Did you know that you can dynamically load plugin-tools from external CDN and this project supports it?
+Check out the [edtorjs-toggle-block](https://github.com/kommitters/editorjs-toggle-block) example being loaded in externally in the `BlazorWasmApp` project.

 `MinimumVisualStudioVersion = 17.4.33213.308`
 - https://learn.microsoft.com/en-us/visualstudio/install/visual-studio-build-numbers-and-release-dates